AckerlyXu/heima/articles/redis-cache/cache-configure.md

 This topic describes how to review and update the configuration for your Azure Redis Cache instances, and covers the default Redis server configuration for Azure Redis Cache instances.

 > [!NOTE]
-> For more information on configuring and using premium cache features, see [How to configure persistence for a Premium Azure Redis Cache](cache-how-to-premium-persistence.md), [How to configure clustering for a Premium Azure Redis Cache](cache-how-to-premium-clustering.md), and [How to configure Virtual Network support for a Premium Azure Redis Cache](cache-how-to-premium-vnet.md).
+> For more information on configuring and using premium cache features, see [How to configure persistence](cache-how-to-premium-persistence.md), [How to configure clustering](cache-how-to-premium-clustering.md), and [How to configure Virtual Network support](cache-how-to-premium-vnet.md).
 >
 >